Kitty Tsui

 Kitty Tsui (born September 4, 1952) is an American author, poet, actor, and bodybuilder.
-She was the first known Asian American lesbian to publish a book (Words of a Woman who Breathes Fire, published in 1983).
+She was the first known Chinese-American lesbian to publish a book (Words of a Woman who Breathes Fire, published in 1983).

 Personal life

 Tsui was born in Hong Kong and lived there with her grandmother, Chinese actress Kwan Ying Lin, until she was five.
 She then lived with her parents in Liverpool, England until they immigrated to San Francisco in 1968.
 She attended Lowell High School.
 Tsui graduated from San Francisco State University in 1975 with a bachelor's degree in creative writing.

 Tsui came out as a lesbian in 1973, at age 21, and was rejected by most of her family and friends.
 After the death of a friend in 1986, Tsui began bodybuilding.

 Career

 Writing

-She is the author of Words of a Woman who Breathes Fire (the first known book by a Chinese American lesbian, published in 1983), Breathless (a short story collection of erotica involving BDSM which won the Firecracker Alternative Book Award, published in 1996), and Sparks Fly (a novel written from the perspective of a gay leatherman in San Francisco, published in 1997).
+She is the author of Words of a Woman who Breathes Fire (the first known book by a Chinese-American lesbian, published in 1983), Breathless (a short story collection of BDSM erotica which won the Firecracker Alternative Book Award, published in 1996), and Sparks Fly (a novel written from the perspective of a gay leatherman in San Francisco, published in 1997).
 She has also been published in over ninety anthologies and journals.

 She came out as a leatherwoman in 1988.
 She wrote the first leather column in the Midwestern United States (called ”Leathertalk: Top to Bottom”, and published in Chicago Nightlines), gave workshops and presentations about leather, and judged leather competitions including International Ms. Leather.
 She wrote a piece called “sex does not equal death” for the 1996 anthology The Second Coming: A Leatherdyke Reader, edited by Patrick Califia and Robin Sweeney.